10-Day Traditional Ceremony & Shipibo Cultural Immersion Retreat

 Menu Types

-We provide grilled fish, grilled plantains, grilled yucca, grilled vegetables, rice, quinoa, lentils, and eggs.
-All cooked with deep love!
-We can accommodate all kinds of dietary requirements.
+We provide grilled fish, grilled plantains, grilled yucca, rice, quinoa, lentils, eggs, and lots of vegetables—all cooked with deep love!
+And yes, we can accommodate all kinds of dietary requirements.

 What's Included